AlGepe/OmniSnippets_JS/docs/stdCustomJS/dynamicImg.rst

         }
     });

-This is a more flexible method since it allows for more convoluted conditions and relations between the value of the relevant variable and the output image.
+This is a more **flexible method** since it allows for more convoluted conditions and relations between the value of the relevant variable and the output image.

-In this example the html code shared across all outputs is relatively small, but if you need your picture to be centred, have a specific caption (or *alt* text) it becomes more and more useful.
+In this example the html code shared across all outputs is relatively small, but if you need your picture to be centred, have a specific caption (or *alt* text) it becomes **more and more useful**.

 Name Method
 -----------

 This method is very similar to the *Array method* in concept.
-The main difference is that in this method you need to do a bit more prep-work when uploading the pictures and in return you get a simpler code to write.
+The main difference is that in this method you need to do a bit more **prep-work when uploading the pictures** and in return you get a simpler code to write.

 .. seealso::
     Check out the resulting calculator at `Dynamic Image (Name Method) <https://bb.omnicalculator.com/#/calculators/1951>`__ on BB